Kyle-Xu001/Multi-Depth-Multi-Camera-Stitching/README.md

 - `feature_extraction_test.py` - Apply Histogram Equalization for image preprocessing, then extract the SIFT, BRISK and ORB features from the image for comparison
 - `feature_matching_test.py` - Apply Brute-Force Matching and KNN Matching methods for all features from two images, then apply RANSAC to estimate the Inlier Matches
 - `ROIs_matching_test.py` - Apply Brute-Force Matching and KNN Matching methods for features within the target corresponding Range of Interests(ROIs).
-Match corresponding areas separately for two images, then apply RANSAC to estimate the Inlier Matches
+Match multiple corresponding areas separately for two images, then apply RANSAC to estimate the Inlier Matches
 - `panorama_test.py` - Stitch the new image with input stitching combination, using Perspective Transform to stitch the left whole area and the right whole area
 - `ImageStitch.py` - Define the `Image` class which combines properties and functions for feature processing on one image, and `Stitch` class which combines properties and functions for matches and features on a pair of images
 - `stitch_custom.py` - Given the undistortion videos of multiple cameras, utilize the estimated homography parameters generated from `panorama_test.py` to stitch the image of every frame to create a panorama video